groucho75/alo-easymail/readme.txt

 == Changelog ==

+= 2.9.8 =
+* Fixed: a warning on plugin activation/deactivation
+* Fixed: a warning in options page

 = 2.9.7 =
 * Fixed: the subscribe button now is properly escaped
 * Fixed: now the title attribute in [CUSTOM-LINK] placeholder is properly replaced